Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

     - A contact form, for enquiries regarding private events.

 **Additional Features**
-The bands music is accessable from anywhere on the site.
+The band's music is accessible from anywhere on the site.
 Via the primary call to action or the headphones icon located on the header/ navbar.
 This toggles a [Spotify](https://developer.spotify.com/documentation/widgets/generate/embed/) popup detailing the bands latest releases.
-And the ability to follow through to the bands spotify page to discover more music.
+And the ability to follow through to the bands Spotify page to discover more music.

 **Future Features:**
 - Remove third parties and have direct ticket and merchandise sales.